 Full-time employees are able to carry over five days of unused vacation from the previous year.
 Sick time is carried over from year to year and there is no limit on how many days an employee can accrue.
 Unused sick days are not compensated.
-The liability associated with employees carrying over unused vacation days at June 30, 2017 and 2016 was approximately \$21,500 and \$20,000 and is included in accrued liabilities on the statements of financial position.
+The liability associated with employees carrying over unused vacation days at June 30, 2018 and 2017 was approximately \$25,000 and \$21,500, respectively, and is included in accrued liabilities on the statements of financial position.